-The Resplendent Cranes are great fans of the u construct.
-More than just a good, strong way to bin together several Kuei-jin to learn from and teach on another, it is also the way to build a family where on otherwise could not exist.
-Cranes cannot return to the mortal families, although they are required to maintar them, so the uu makes a fine substitute to fill the voi Often acting as leaders or father figures of their uu, bu accasionally finding wisdom in the humility of accepting orders rather than giving them, Cranes use the wu as a schoolroom, a teaching tool, and a method by which to where their Dharmic goals.
+The Resplendent Cranes are great fans of the wu construct.
+More than just a good, strong way to bind together several Kuei-jin to learn from and teach one another, it is also the way to build a family where one otherwise could not exist.
+Cranes cannot return to their mortal families, although they are required to maintain them, so the wu makes a fine substitute to fill the void.
+Often acting as leaders or father figures of their wu, but occasionally finding wisdom in the humility of accepting orders rather than giving them, Cranes use the wu as a schoolroom, a teaching tool, and a method by which to achieve their Dharmic goals.

-THE FIVE HARMONIOUS Avencing Thunders
+THE FIVE HARMONIOUS AVENGING THUNDERS

 In a time not so long past in China, a wu formed, made entirely of Shining Ice Guardians dedicated to the ancient and venerable arts of feng shui.
-These are not mere gromancers, however.
+These are not mere geomancers, however.
 They have done more than dedicate their lives to the divining of dragon lines, the design of buildings in perfect harmony, and living in balance.
 They are ridding the world of the plague of wickedness!
 They are correcting injustice and dishonor in the world!
 They are destroying the Western taint on fine, traditional Middle Kingdom mysticism.
 The members of this wu have devoted their entire existences to debunking the terrible, popular, and very profitable business of Western pseudo-Chinese mysticism.
 The Western world is stealing, appropriating, and mutilating all things Oriental.
 This must stop!